markwkidd/cushaw-handbook/index.md

 ![Collage of cushaw squash in various locations](assets/images/cushaw-homepage-banner-1000x250.png)

 **This guide is intended to help people grow and use tasty, nutritious cushaw squash.** It was initially developed by the Commonwealth Cushaw Project, a partnership of [Handbarrow](https://handbarrow.org/) and [Renew Appalachia](https://renewappalachia.org/) in Kentucky, USA.
-It has been built with technical assistance and resources from the [Going to Seed](https://goingtoseed.org/) crop guide project.
+It has been built with technical assistance and resources from the [Going to Seed](https://goingtoseed.org/) crop guide project and an intercultural microgrant from the [Kentucky Rural-Urban Exchange](https://kyrux.org/).

 ## What are cushaws?